Abelian Duality for Generalised Maxwell Theories: The BV Formalism for Free Field Theories

-\begin{remark} The examples we'll discuss will all be prefactorisation algebras taking values in the \emph{homotopy category} of cochain complexes, so isomorphisms are quasi-isomorphisms of complexes. \end{remark}

-\begin{definition} The \emph{factorisation algebra of classical observables} associated to the classical Lagrangian theory $(\Phi, \mc L)$ is the factorisation algebra $\obscl_\Phi(U)$ valued in cochain complexes whose sections on $U$ are given by the complex $\OO(T^*[-1]\Phi)$ with differential given by the internal differential $d_{\Phi}$ on $\OO(\Phi)$ plus the classical differential $-\iota_{dS}$. \end{definition} The fact that this forms a factorisation, rather than just a prefactorisation, is theorem 4.5.1 in \cite{GwilliamThesis}.
+\begin{definition} The \emph{prefactorization algebra of classical observables} associated to the classical Lagrangian theory $(\Phi, \mc L)$ is the factorization algebra $\obscl_\Phi(U)$ valued in cochain complexes whose sections on $U$ are given by the complex $\OO(T^*[-1]\Phi)$ with differential given by the internal differential $\d_{\Phi}$ on $\OO(\Phi)$, plus the classical differential $-\iota_{\d S}$. \end{definition}

+\begin{remark} If the theory is linear, then this construction defines a factorization algebra, rather than just a prefactorization algebra.
+This fact appears as Theorem 4.5.1 in \cite{GwilliamThesis}.
 It follows from the fact that $\Phi$ forms a sheaf, so the global functions $\OO(\Phi)$ forms a cosheaf.
+This, however, does not hold when we introduce sectors: because $\mr H^0(-; \Phi_\mr{sect})$ does not generally define a sheaf, we cannot recover observables on open sets $U$ where $\Phi_{\mr{sect}}$ has interesting cohomology purely from observables on contractible open sets. \end{remark}

+Finally, we need to address the \emph{Poisson structure} on the classical observables.
+This is Definition 2.1.3 in \cite{GwilliamThesis}.